chag16/kill-chrometab-osx/README.md

 # kill-chrometabs-osx
-Kills the Chrome Tabs which are hogging memory in OSX
+Kills the Chrome Tabs which are hogging memory in OSX.

 ---